Mechanics of a ferromagnetic domain wall: Single magnetic dipole

 One possible route is to use a pair of canonical variables $(q,p)$, one of which is a coordinate and the other its conjugate momentum.
 To obtain them, we may use the Lagrangian in one of the standard gauges (\ref{eq:gauge-standard}),

 We choose the azimuthal angle $\phi$ as the coordinate and obtain the corresponding canonical momentum in the usual way:

-Not unexpectedly, the momentum conjugate to $\phi$ is (up to an additive constant) the angular momentum $J_z = J \cos{\theta}$.
+As one might expect, the momentum conjugate to $\phi$ is (up to an additive constant) the angular momentum $J_z = J \cos{\theta}$.
 It is somewhat alarming that the polar angle $\theta$ does not have a conjugate momentum (no $\dot{\theta}$ term in the Lagrangian).
 We will address this problem in a later section.
 For now, we shall dismiss this concern by noting that $\theta$ is present in the canonical momentum so that both angles are represented in the canonical pair $(q, p)$.

 We now realize that our two-dimensional space is a \emph{phase space}.
 The number of states in a phase space is proportional to phase-space volume:

 Integrating over the sphere, we obtain the total number of states